How do I register for the Program?

 - JD mentees should contact their mentor within two weeks of receiving their match.
 There is no pressure to meet within this time, but an email should have been exchanged within this period (at a minimum).

-- MLM mentees meet their mentor for the first time at the MLM Mentor Program Reception.
+- MLM mentees meet their mentor for the first time at the MLM Mentor Program Launch.
 Mentees should then follow up with their mentor via email or call no later than one week after the Reception.
 Please note: if your mentor does not attend this event, mentees should still contact their mentor within the following week–the mentorship still goes ahead.

 - While it's expected mentees initiate contact, mentors don't have to wait to hear from their mentee.
 Mentors should contact the Mentoring Coordinator if they have not heard from their mentee after the first few weeks of the mentoring period.